nus-cs2103-AY2122S1/ip/docs/README.md

----
-layout: page
-title: User Guide
+# User Guide for Project Xiri
----

 Project Xiri is a **Command Line Interface (CLI)
 Java Desktop Application** dedicated to managing your todo tasks, your deadlines and events.

-* Table of Contents
-  {:toc}

-# User Guide for Project Xiri

 ## Features